While painting, you can get unwanted splatters and stains on the surface. Since white spirit is effective in removing stains, can it remove paint?

 How To Use White Spirit To Remove Paint?

 Removing paint with white spirit isn’t a tough task.
-But like every other solvent, you need to be careful while using white spirit to prevent long-lasting damages to the surface.
+But like every other solvent, you need to be careful while using it to prevent long-lasting damage to the surface.

 Here are the tools that you need:

 - A bottle or keg of white spirit